Emotional Intelligence and MSCEIT

 Many, if not all, of the factors noted above are not consciously used skills.
 They constitute emotional habits that largely proceed in the absence of awareness.
 By bringing our awareness to each area and introducing new small empowering habits we begin to embed new emotional intelligence skills.

-What is emotional intelligence (EI) and why should we develop it?
+What is emotional intelligence (EQ) and why should we develop it?

 People with heightened emotional intelligence skills tend to be more resilient, happier and healthier, have good work and home life balance, are more financially successful and enjoy rewarding careers.